-Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Certificate of Limited Partnership of OCI Resources LP dated April 22, 2013 3.2 Form of First Amended and Restated Agreement of Limited Partnership of OCI Resources LP (included as Appendix B in the 2 2 prospectus included in this Registration Statement) 3.3 3.4 Form of Amended and Restated Limited Liability Company Agreement of OCI Resource Partners LLC with Item 601(b)(4)(iii)(A) of Regulation S-K, certain instruments respecting long-term debt of the Registrant have been omitted but will be fur rnished to the SEC upon request.
-5.1 Opinion of Dechert LLP as to the legality of the securities being registered 8.1 Opinion of Dechert LLP relating to tax matters 10.1 Contribution, Assignment and Assumption Agreement dated July 18, 2013 by and between OCI Wyoming Holding Co. and OCI Resources LP 10.2 Form of Omnibus Agreement by and among OCI Enterprises Inc., OCI Resource Partners LLC and OCI Resources LP 10.3 Credit Agreement dated as of July 18, 2013 among OCI Wyoming, L.P., as borrower, Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and the other lenders party thereto 10.4 Credit Agreement dated as of July 18, 2013 among OCI Resources LP, as borrower, Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and the other lenders party thereto agend, sining the relation and 24 o restard, and the other relation party distorts ПО
+Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Certificate of Limited Partnership of OCI Resources LP dated April 22, 2013 3.2 Form of First Amended and Restated Agreement of Limited Partnership of OCI Resources LP (included as Appendix B in the prospectus included in this Registration Statement) 3.3 Certificate of Formation of OCI Resource Partners LLC dated April 22, 2013 3.4 Form of Amended and Restated Limited Liability Company Agreement of OCI Resource Partners LLC In accordance with Item 601(b)(4)(iii)(A) of Regulation S-K, certain instruments respecting long-term debt of the Registrant have been omitted but will be fur mished to the SEC upon request.
+5.1 Opinion of Dechert LLP as to the legality of the securities being registered 8.1 Opinion of Dechert LLP relating to tax matters 10.1 Contribution, Assignment and Assumption Agreement dated July 18, 2013 by and between OCI Wyoming Holding Co. and OCI Resources LP 10.2 Form of Omnibus Agreement by and among OCI Enterprises Inc., OCI Resource Partners LLC and OCI Resources LP 10.3 Credit Agreement dated as of July 18, 2013 among OCI Wyoming, L.P., as borrower, Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and the other lenders party thereto 10.4 Credit Agreement dated as of July 18, 2013 among OCI Resources LP, as borrower, Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and the other lenders party thereto